damozycodes/Git_Commands/README.md

 git checkout <branch_name>	Switches to a different branch.

-git switch <branch_name>	Alternative to checkout for switching branches.
+git switch <branch_name>	:Alternative to checkout for switching branches.

-git checkout -b <branch_name>	Creates and switches to a new branch.
+git checkout -b <branch_name>	:Creates and switches to a new branch.

-git merge <branch_name>	Merges the specified branch into the current branch.
+git merge <branch_name>	 :Merges the specified branch into the current branch.

 git branch -d <branch_name>	Deletes a branch that has been merged.